sighupio/fury-kubernetes-logging/katalog/opensearch-dashboards/MAINTENANCE.md

 # Opensearch DAshboards - maintenance

-To maintain the Opensearch Dashboards package, you should follow this steps.
+To maintain the Opensearch Dashboards package, you should follow these steps.

 Download the latest zip from [Opensearch Helm Charts][opensearch-helm-charts].